taranjeet/taranjeet.github.io/_posts/2017-07-23-evalai-processing-sumissions-using-rabbitmq.md

 layout: post
 title: EvalAI&#58; Processing submissions using RabbitMQ
 date: 2017-07-23 13:30
-tags: open-source, cloudcv, gsoc, rabbitmq
+tag:
+- opensource,
+- gsoc,
+- rabbitmq
+category: blog
 ---

 [EvalAI](https://github.com/cloud-cv/evalai) is a platform which helps AI researchers, students and data scientists to collaborate and participate in various AI challenges.
 The platform hosts various challenges, corresponding to which participants make their submission.